-The Paris Conference at the Hotel Penta celebrated the 50 years since FAWCO was founded.
-The theme was "Opportunities and Challenges," and the keynote speaker was television news analyst Christine Ockrent who spoke on the subject of career opportunities for women in Europe today.
+The Paris Conference at the Hotel Penta celebrated the 50 years of FAWCO.
+The theme was Opportunities and Challenges, and the keynote speaker was television news analyst Christine Ockrent who spoke on the subject of career opportunities for women in Europe today.
 Olivia de Havilland was an honored guest.